Costa Rica Digital Nomad Visa Requirements 2025: Best Steps

 5 Top Things To Do in Costa Rica

-- Coffee and Chocolate Farms: Learn about coffee or cacao cultivation and taste test the local products.
+4. Coffee and Chocolate Farms: Discover the art of coffee or cacao cultivation and enjoy a tasting of the local products.

 We’ve curated some of the best-quality and affordable Costa Rica excursions through Viator.
 Book ahead with free cancellation.